Interior Clarity: High CRI Lighting for Leather Restoration

 Maintenance and Longevity for Detailing Environments

 Detailing bays are harsh environments.
-Chemicals, moisture from steam cleaning, and dust from polishing can degrade lighting performance.
+Chemicals, moisture from steam cleaning, and dust can degrade performance.

-1. IP Ratings: For bays where wet work or heavy steaming occurs, look for an IP65 rating to ensure the fixture is dust-tight and protected against water jets.
+1. IP Ratings: For bays with wet work, look for an [Standard] IP65 rating to ensure the fixture is dust-tight and protected against water jets.

-3. Flicker-Free Drivers: For shops that produce social media content or training videos, flicker-free lighting is essential.
-Standard drivers can create "banding" on smartphone cameras, making it impossible to capture high-quality "before and after" footage.
+3. Flicker-Free Drivers: Essential for shops producing social media content.
+Standard drivers can create "banding" on smartphone cameras, ruining "before and after" footage.

 Final Checklist for Interior Detailing Lighting

-Before committing to a lighting upgrade, verify your choices against this professional checklist:
+Before committing to a lighting upgrade, verify your choices:

 • CRI Baseline: Is the CRI at least 90?
 (Ideally 95 for restoration).